 Please note that if it appears to me that you have any of the above symptoms/circumstances, you will be told to leave immediately and asked to self-isolate and seek medical advice.
 This is for everyone´s safety.

-I hope that none of the above ever applies to you, but if any of the above does apply to you (or are unsure), please ensure you do not come to tuition and to contact me in advance.
+I hope that none of the above ever applies to any of you, but if any of the above does apply to you (or are unsure), please ensure you do NOT come to tuition and to contact me immediately.